Stolichna Municipality

 The Stolichna Municipality (Столична община) is an obshtina (municipality) in Sofia City Province, Western Bulgaria.

-It is named after its administrative centre - the city of Sofia, which is also the capital of Sofia City Province and Sofia Province and the capital of Bulgaria as well.
+It is named after its administrative centre, the city of Sofia, which is also the capital of Sofia City Province and Sofia Province and the capital of Bulgaria as well.

-The municipality is located mainly in the Sofia Valley, and also in the foots and lower parts of the mountains of Stara planina and Vitosha, Plana, Lozen, Rila.
-It is home to 1,500,927 inhabitants from which 1.400 million live in Sofia (as of 2016).
+The municipality is located mainly in the Sofia Valley, and also in the feet and lower parts of the mountains of Stara planina and Vitosha, Plana, Lozen, Rila.
+As of 2016, it was home to 1,500,927 inhabitants, of which 1,400,000 live in Sofia.

 Settlements

 Sofia Capital Municipality includes the following 38 places (cities are shown in bold):